Daredevil (Marvel Comics character): Powers and abilities

 Frank Miller, seen here signing a copy of issue #181 at Midtown Comics, revamped the character's radar-sense to make it more believable.

 Although the character is blind, his remaining four senses function with superhuman accuracy and sensitivity, giving him abilities far beyond the limits of a sighted person.
 Few characters know that the hero cannot see.
 Generally speaking, the stories operate with the premise that Daredevil compensates for his missing sight with his other heightened senses (in particular, olfactory, auditory, and somatosensory perception).

 Daredevil's superhuman hearing functions as a polygraph to determine dishonesty by listening for changes in a person's heartbeat.
-However, a person with a pacemaker can avoid detection because of an artificially regular heartbeat.
+That said, a person with a pacemaker can avoid detection because of an artificially regular heartbeat.
 His heightened hearing can in some circumstances cause problems for him as he runs the risk of becoming overstimulated.
-Daredevil is also able to use his hearing to perceive spatial entities and relations, by echolocation.
+Daredevil is able to use his hearing to perceive spatial entities and relations, by echolocation.
 This is an exaggerated depiction of a real ability that some blind people have cultivated.
 Daredevil can use his sense of smell to orient himself in his surroundings.
-He can also read by passing his fingers over the letters on a page.
+He can read by passing his fingers over the letters on a page.

-Daredevil's radioactive accident also led him to develop a "radar-sense", mentioned along with his first appearance.
+Daredevil's radioactive accident led him to develop a "radar-sense", mentioned along with his first appearance.
 This seems generally synonymous with echolocation.
 Frank Miller's interpretation of the character makes his abilities somewhat more toned down and realistic.
 For example, his radar sense is less like clear vision and more like a "proximity" sense Miller derived from the comments of some martial artists.

 Daredevil has an enhanced sense of balance and coordination.
-In most cases, he is depicted as also possessing superhuman agility, reflexes, and stamina.
+In most cases, he is depicted as possessing superhuman agility, reflexes, and stamina.
 In all cases, Daredevil is depicted as a master of martial arts and expert acrobat and gymnast, with his superhuman attributes aiding him in his mastery of these skills.

 Matt Murdock was initially self-taught as a boxer, following his father's example.
 Subsequently, he was trained by Stick to become a master hand-to-hand combatant in martial arts.
 He practices mixed martial arts, primarily combining boxing with ninjutsu.

 Daredevil's signature weapon is his baton, which he created.
 Disguised as a blind man's cane in civilian garb, it is a multi-purpose weapon and tool that contains cable connected to a steel grappling hook.
 The club can be split into two parts, one of which is a fighting baton, the other of which ends in a curved hook.

-In his civilian identity, Murdock is a skilled and respected New York attorney.
+In his civilian identity, Murdock is a skilled New York attorney.
 He is a detective and interrogation expert.